truedevopsmk-lab/Eurotripv5/Budapest-Plan/README.md

 - **Iconic landmarks** without long museum visits
 - **Budapest’s magical Christmas markets**
 - A taste of nightlife with ruin bars
-- A flexible Day 3 to match your vibe
+- A flexible Day 3 to match our vibe

-Enjoy your trip! 🎄🇭🇺
+Enjoy! 🎄🇭🇺